 What are the eligibility requirements for entering the pageant?

-If you are single (never married), never given birth to or have adopted a child, a United States citizen, a resident of the state of Delaware, and you are at least 14 but still under 27 as of February 1, 2014, you are eligible to apply to become a contestant..
+If you are single (never married), never given birth, adopted a child, or are a guardian to any other adult or minor, you are a United States citizen, a resident of the state of Delaware, and you are at least 14 but still under 28 as of December 31, 2017, you are eligible to apply to become a contestant.

 Are there any height or weight requirements?